The Jensen Code: Production

 The Jensen Code was written by Carey Harrison.
 It was directed by Alan Coleman and Jonathan Wright-Miller and produced by Alan Coleman.
 The caving scenes were filmed at Clearwell Caves.

-The series was originally made in colour but the original recordings have long since been wiped.
-One episode (episode six) does, however, remain in colour although the soundtrack is damaged in places and both sound and vision cut off shortly before the end of the episode.
+The series was originally made in colour, but the original 625-line PAL colour videotapes have long since been junked or erased for reuse.
+Episode Six does however remain in colour, although the soundtrack is damaged in places and both sound and vision cut off shortly before the end of the episode.
+This was included as a special feature on the Network 2-disc DVD release in 2009, being presented unrestored from the original 625 line PAL videotape.

+All thirteen episodes of The Jensen Code were released on DVD as 16mm black-and-white film telerecordings, made for overseas sales to countries not yet broadcasting in colour, and is the only format in which the series exists.

 Mistakes

-Near the start of Episode Six, Dr Jensen refers to Terry by his real name (David).
+Near the start of Episode Six, Dr. Jensen refers to Terry by his real name (David).